-Q: When I ordered equipment recently, my supervisor told me to charge it against another expense category.
-He explained that our equipment budget couldn't handle the expense, and that it has no effect on the total budget.
+When I ordered equipment recently, my supervisor told me to charge it against another expense category.
+He explained that our equipment budget couldn't handle the expense and that it has no effect on the total budget.
 What should I have done?

-A: You should not knowingly make an incorrect entry in the books and records of the Company.
+You should not knowingly make an incorrect entry in the books and records of the Company.
 Explain this to your supervisor.
-If your supervisor persists, contact your Human Resources representative, business unit Chief Financial Officer, the Corporate Controller, Legal or the Ethics Help Line for advice.
+If your supervisor persists, contact Human Resources, Legal, Global Ethics, or Audit.